halonsoluis/geosnap/README.md

 - **Unit Testing**: Write more unit tests to ensure the app's functionality and stability.
 - **Multiple Image Support**: Extend the app to allow fetching & presenting more than one image from Flickr per location update.
 This would also allow to download a different image for a location for which the first image is already downloaded.
 - **Live Activity**: Display more valuable information about the user's location, such as the current speed, distance from starting point, images downloaded while the app was not in foreground, etc.
+- **Verify Possible Bugs**: Write more tests to verify that the app is working as expected.
+There's a big chance of having a few memory leaks.
+Using instruments to find them is a good way to go.